 - Wi-Fi Direct Printing requires a Wi-Fi adapter that supports Wi-Fi Direct and a device that supports Wi-Fi Direct Printing.

 When upgrading to Windows 10 from a previous version of Windows such as Windows 7 or Windows 8.1 as well as when installing a newer update to Windows 10, some features may be deprecated or removed.
 Please see below for information regarding some of the key removed features:

-- Phone Companion: With the April 2018 Update, we announced that Phone Companion was no longer being developed.
-As of the October 2018 Update, Phone Companion is removed from your PC.
+- Phone Companion: As of the October 2018 Update (Windows 10, version 1809), Phone Companion is removed from your PC.
 Use the Phone page in the Settings app to sync your mobile phone with your PC.
 It includes all the Phone Companion features.

 - Share your network printers